AltheriaOrg/VERTIgO-docs/docs/general/troubleshooting/allow-powershell.md

 ### 2. Insert this command commands.
 Copy and and paste the command bellow to the powershell window (using ctrl+c & ctrl+v) and press enter.

-`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted -Force;`
+`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force;`

 ![Open Powershell as Administrator](/img/enable-ps1-scripts.png)
 ### 3. Close powershell